18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Cassava

-This starchy root is another potential poisoner: “It’s similar to cherry pits in that it has cyanogenic glycosides, chemicals that can liberate cyanide,” Winter says.
+This starchy root is another potential poisoner: “It’s similar to cherry pits in that it has cyanogenic glycosides, chemicals that can liberate cyanide,” Dr. Winter says.
 “For [parts] of the world for which cassava is the main source of starch, they have to go through a pretty elaborate procedure to reduce the amounts of cyanide.”
-Those procedures include peeling and thorough cooking, according to Kitchn.
-Learn why these foods used to be bad for you—but aren’t anymore.
+These processes include peeling, grating, soaking, boiling/cooking, and drying, according to the Food and Agriculture Organization (FAO).

 Ackee